Understanding Fairness and Prediction Error through Subspace Decomposition and Influence Analysis: Introduction

 We consider a structured setup in which both the prediction target $Y$ and the sensitive attribute $Z$ admit low-dimensional sufficient reductions with respect to the covariates $X$.
 By analyzing the subspaces associated with $Y$ and $Z$, we separate two types of directions: (1) directions informative about $Y$ but orthogonal to $Z$ and (2) directions jointly informative about both $Y$ and $Z$.
 This decomposition enables a principled subspace selection: start with $Z$-orthogonal directions for fairness, then add shared ones to boost accuracy as needed.

 To quantify the fairness–utility trade-off, we develop a theoretical framework showing how prediction error and group-wise disparities evolve as shared directions are added.
 While incorporating $Z$-related directions improves accuracy, it reintroduces unfairness, which is captured through variance decomposition and gap metrics.
 We further apply influence functions to analyze the impact of partially fair representations on parameter estimation and prediction.
-The contributions of this paper are summarized as follows:\
+The contributions of this paper are summarized as follows: \begin{enumerate}[ leftmargin=*] \item We propose a general framework for fairness-aware learning by directly manipulating data representations.
+It enables controlled removal of sensitive information without relying on a specific fairness definition. \item We theoretically characterize how prediction risk and fairness gaps evolve as shared information is gradually introduced, and use influence functions to analyze the effect of partially fair representations on estimation and prediction. \item We validate our approach through experiments on synthetic and real-world datasets, demonstrating that subspace elimination achieves trade-offs between fairness and predictive performance. \end{enumerate}

+The structure of this paper is as follows.
+Section~\ref{sec:setup} introduces the motivation and problem setup, along with theoretical analysis of the utility–fairness trade-off under subspace elimination.
+Section~\ref{sec:estimation} details the estimation procedure.
+Section~\ref{sec:influence} analyzes the asymptotic behavior of the estimators and predictors using influence functions.
+Section~\ref{sec:experiments} presents simulation and real-world experiments that demonstrate the effectiveness of our approach.